ivanbueno-jcc/pdf-remediation/README.md

 4. Validate all processed files with veraPDF.
 5. Move compliant files into `remediated/files`.
 6. Move font-violation failures into `font-issues/files`.

+If remediation is interrupted, rerunning `Fix` resumes from the remaining files.

 #### 2) Reprocess with a new configuration
 ```